pebakery/pebakery-docs/Commands/Deprecated.md

 ### RegGetNext

-This command was introduced in Winbuilder 071 in order to provide a way to enumerate driver classes in the registry.
+This command was introduced in Winbuilder 071/072 in order to provide a way to enumerate driver classes in the registry.
 It has not been used an any active projects.

 ### RegReadBin / RegWriteBin

 This command was a hack to allow writing unchecked values to the registry via a binary format because Delphi 7 doesn't support Unicode or 64bit QWORDS.
-It never did work correctly in Winbuilder and is not needed anymore because PEBakery has native support for QWORDs and Unicode strings in RegRead and RegWrite.
+It never did work correctly in Winbuilder and is no longer required as PEBakery has native support for QWORDs and Unicode strings in RegRead and RegWrite.

 ### Run [OUT:]